 - Changes in water quality standards including new regulations and technologies.

-Learn more about the status of Canada’s water quality workforce by downloading the Careers in Water Quality report.
+Learn more about the status of Canada’s water quality workforce, such as the job market for water engineers, download the Careers in Water Quality report.